Gopi

-According to Indian philosopher, Jiva Goswami, gopis are considered as the eternal beloved and manifestation of the internal spiritual potency of Krishna.
-Among the gopis, Radha is the chief gopi and is the personification of bliss potency (hladini shakti) of Krishna.
-She alone manifest the stage of "Mahabhav" or supreme love for Krishna and holds a place of particularly high reverence and importance in a number of religious traditions.
+According to Indian philosopher Jiva Goswami, gopis are considered as the eternal beloved and manifestations of the internal spiritual potency of Krishna.
+Among the gopis, Radha is the chief gopi and is the personification of the bliss potency (hladini shakti) of Krishna.
+She alone manifests the stage of mahabhava, or supreme love for Krishna, and holds a place of particularly high reverence and importance in a number of religious traditions.

 Etymology

 Gopi (गोपी) is a Sanskrit word originating from the word Gopa.
 In Hinduism, the name Gopika or Gopi is especially used to refer the milkmaids of Braj region.
+The word Gopis in the plural refers to the group of cowherd women who possess devotion toward Krishna.
+When it is used in the singular ("Gopi"), it generally refers to Radha, who was the Krishna's favourite gopi.

 Prominent gopis

 The prominent gopis of Vrindavan are total 108 in numbers.
 They share the eternal intimate friendship with Radha Krishna.
 No one can equal or exceed the love they bear for the divine couple.
 Out of 108 gopis, the primary eight gopis are considered as the foremost of Krishna's devotees after goddess Radharani who is considered as the chief of gopis.
 Their names are as follows: